Input Library

 post tDataToSend to URL "http://mysite.com/mycontroller/"

-If you sent the data as form data, you can retrieve your data on the server side like:
+If you send the data as form data, you can retrieve your data on the server side like:

 put rigVarPost("myArray") into tMyArray